Chapter 6: Remote and Distributed

 • Better to just not do it

-Hybrid: Async + Sync
+Hybrid: Async Plus Sync

-Best of both worlds:
+Best of both worlds.

-Everyone posts by 9am their time
+Everyone posts by 9am their time.

-Team reads and responds async
+Team reads and responds async.

-Quick DMs for follow-up
+Quick DMs for follow-up.

-Friday: 15-minute video sync
+Friday: 15-minute video sync.

-No repetition of written updates
+No repetition of written updates.

-Discuss blockers and coordination
+Discuss blockers and coordination.

-Build team connection
+Build team connection.

-Quick wins celebration
+Quick wins celebration.

-This works great for distributed teams.
+This works well for distributed teams.

 Time Zone Strategies